ElvisWang2010/WROFE-2025/README.md

 ### Potential Improvements
 - Upgrade to a 9-axis IMU to add a magnetometer for more precise heading and less drift.
-- Replace old IMU with higher accuracy.
+- Replace the old IMU with a higher accuracy one.
-- Place IMU further away from vibrating motors for increased precision.
+- Place the IMU further away from the vibrating motors for increased precision.
 </br>

 ## Sensor Consideration/Potential Improvements